 And he means hairy balls.
 Big, bulbous, hairy balls.

-But to laugh, a lot of people would contend, is the ultimate surrender of control.
+But to laugh, many would contend, is the ultimate surrender of control.
 Fear and lust can be excused as instincts necessary for survival, but laughter is nothing more than distancing yourself from life and all its trials and tribulations.
 How callous.
 How pathetic.*

 How utterly perfect for Batman’s archenemy.